 If you want to succeed you have to pay careful attention to user experience, publish relevant and valuable content, continuously optimize your website, launch paid media campaigns and of course, create unique messaging.

-One really important aspect of any eCommerce marketing success is data and a testing company culture.
+One really important aspect of any successful strategy is the focus on data and a company culture that's conducive to testing ideas and optimization.
 That means, surround yourself with people that aren't afraid to A/B test every marketing change and optimize the site and marketing campaigns based on that data (and not on based on their opinions).

 A successful eCommerce marketing strategy is one that builds trust, loyalty, and creates ‘word-of-mouth’.
 If you don't have the resources on the team to manage these marketing channels properly you can always either outsource your eCommerce marketing plan or find a top-notch marketer through Mayple 😉.